jbtiglao/team-profile-generator/README.md

 └── package.json
 ```

-4. Before installing any dependencies, a `.gitignore` file was created.
+4. Before installing any dependencies, a `.gitignore` file was first created.
 It includes `node_modules/` and `.DS_Store`, while `dist` was removed from the list so Git could track this folder and include it when it is pushed to the application's repository.

 ---
 ## Table of Contents